yangao07/TideHunter/README.md

 ### <a name="adapter"></a>Adapter sequence
 Additional adapter sequence files can be provided to TideHunter with `-5` and `-3` options.
-TideHunter uses adapter information to extract full-length sequence from the generated consensus.
+TideHunter uses adapter information to search for the full-length sequence from the generated consensus.
+Once two adapters are found, TideHunger trims and reorients the consensus sequence.

 ## <a name="output"></a>Output
 TideHunter can output consensus sequence in FASTA format by default,